MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ## File upload

-In the following steps, you specify a .csv file to upload to Workplace Analytics.
+Use the following steps to upload (import) your organizational data as a .csv file into Workplace Analytics.

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com).
 If prompted, enter your organizational credentials.
 2. In the left navigation pane, select **Settings**.